Process of

 The overall evaluation takes into

-account the following points:
+account sveral the following points:

 Shapes

-kitchen or table wares due to their utilitarian purpose and association
+Kitchen and table wares remained more or less the same due to their utilitarian purpose and association

-with our eating and drinking habits.
+with the eating and drinking habits of the people.

 Decorative items